~ 4 MIN READ

 Learn three ways healthcare organizations are using research on competitive advantage to gain an edge.

-While the term “competitive advantage” applies in every arena, from evolutionary science to athletics, it has a specific interpretation in the healthcare world that originates from the philosophies of Michael E. Porter.
+While the term “competitive advantage” applies in every arena, from evolutionary science to athletics, it has a specific interpretation in the healthcare strategic planning world that originates from the philosophies of Michael E. Porter.

 Porter has written several seminal books on the topic of competitive advantage, and explains it as the leverage an organization has over its competition to create greater profits.
 That leverage is developed by deriving distinctive and unique offerings from a business's resources and capabilities.
 According to Porter, there are two ways organizations can gain a competitive advantage: